dfelinto/blender-manual/manual/addons/3d_view/blenderkit.rst

 Pure PBR Compatible
    Is compatible with `PBR standard <https://www.blenderkit.com/docs/pure-pbr-assetes>`__.
-   This means only image textures are used with no procedurals and no color correction, only pbr shader is used.
+   This means only image textures are used with no procedural textures and no color correction, only PBR shader is used.

 .. _bpy.data.materials.blenderkit.uv:

 Needs UV
-   requires an UV set.
+   Requires an UV set.

 .. _bpy.data.materials.blenderkit.animated:

 Animated
-   The material is animated
+   The material is animated.

 .. _bpy.data.materials.blenderkit.texture_size_meters: